ScooloV/bbpedia/docs/death_zone/new_inducements.md

 and funds his research*
 *by.. modifying players for local Blood Bowl teams.*

-"HAVE Y0U TH0UGHT AB0UT AN UPGRADE?"
+"HAVE Y0U TH0UGHT ABOUT AN UPGRADE?"
 During the pre-game sequence, after Step 4 but before Step 5, randomly select D3 players on your team that are eligible to play during this game.
 These players have been modifiedd by the professor.